apache/pekko-connectors/docs/src/main/paradox/google-fcm.md

 You can send test notifications [(so called validate only).](https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages/send)
 And you can set the number of maximum concurrent connections.
-There is a limitation in the docs; from one IP you can have maximum 1k pending connections, and you may need to configure `akka.http.host-connection-pool.max-open-requests` in your application.conf.
+There is a limitation in the docs; from one IP you can have maximum 1k pending connections, and you may need to configure `pekko.http.host-connection-pool.max-open-requests` in your application.conf.

 ## Sending notifications